lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-primitive-and-object-arrays/index.md

 ---
-title: Kotlin primitive and wrapped arrays
+title: Kotlin primitive and object arrays
-date: "2019-06-20"
+date: "2019-06-21"
 published: true
 tags: [kotlin, java, beginner]
-cover_image: ./coffee.jpg
+cover_image: ./title-card.png
 ---

 I initially set out to write this post because I was playing around with some reflection code and thought I found something interesting.
 Alas, that was definitely not the case.
 Instead, it was just a basic feature of Kotlin that I haven't needed to use or focus on yet.
-Although this post didn't turn out the way I wanted it to be, I still think it is a nice little post to bring a little clarity to this subject.
+Although this post didn't turn out the way I wanted it to be, I still think it is a nice little post to bring a some clarity to this subject.

 In Java, there is the concept of [primitive types](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html) and their [wrapped versions](https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html).
 Thanks to autoboxing and unboxing, types can be interchanged between their primitive and wrapped versions.
 In other words, in most situations you can use a `long` instead of a `Long` or a `Long` instead of a `long`.
 If you didn't notice where the capitals were in that last sentence then I imagine it probably looked quite confusing.
 The wording in that sentence is also crucial.
 More specifically, the statement "in most situations".